FOR YOUTH DEVELOPMENT, HEALTHY LIVING &

 With existing YMCA facilities in Glen Elyn and Elmhurst, the decision was made not to build another YMCA facility.
 It was determined that all local residents would be regarded as members, with no membership fee required for program participation.
 We became “a Y without walls”, working in close collaboration with our local schools, park districts, churches, and others to bring our programs to the community at the lowest cost possible.

-In 2000 the YMCA of Lombard changed its name to Tri-Town YMCA to better reflect its services to the tri-town area of Lombard, Villa Park, and Oakbrook Terrace.
+In 2000, the YMCA of Lombard changed its name to Tri-Town YMCA to better reflect its services areas of Lombard, Villa Park, and Oakbrook Terrace.

-Today the Tri-Town YMCA continues to offer programs and services which fulfill its mission: to put Christian principles into practice through programs that build healthy spirit, mind, and body for all.
+Today, Tri-Town YMCA continues its legacy of providing services and programs that are most needed within the region.
 As a 501 (c) (3) charity, Tri-Town YMCA works hand in hand with caring community donors to ensure that their programs are accessible to all through fee assistance which is available on a sliding scale according to ability to pay.

 Programs place major emphasis upon: encouraging and supporting young people in their development, strengthening family ties, and promoting individual health and fitness.